bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

 ---

 # Price Recommendations
+These recommended balisongs are

-These recommendations are all close to a neutral balance, well-tolerated balances by any flipper. we only recommend balisongs with consistently good build quality and design.
-All prices are in retail USD.
+- all close to a neutral balance, well-tolerated balances by any flipper
+- made by makers with consistently good build quality and design
+- purchasable directly from the maker or easy to find second-hand

+All prices are in retail USD; you can expect these to be chaper second-hand.

 ## Live Blades
 ---